-- Contributions that total in the aggregate \$1,000 or more made to a candidate or ballot measure committee within the 90 days before an election, or on the date of the election. - Contributions that total in the aggregate \$1,000 or more made to a state or county political party committee within 90 days before any state election, or on the date of the election. - Contributions that total in the aggregate \$1,000 or more are made to a candidate in a CalPERS or CalSTRS election within 90 days before the election, or on the date of the election.
+- Contributions that total in the aggregate \$1,000 or more made to a candidate, a committee primarily formed to support or oppose a candidate, or a ballot measure committee within the 90 days before an election, or on the date of the election. - Contributions that total in the aggregate \$1,000 or more made to a state or county political party committee within 90 days before any state election, or on the date of the election. - Contributions that total in the aggregate \$1,000 or more are made to a candidate or a committee primarily formed to support or oppose a candidate in a CalPERS or CalSTRS election within 90 days before the election, or on the date of the election. - Contributions that total \$5,000 or more are to support or oppose the qualification of a single local ballot measure.
+This report must also disclose donors to the general purpose committee who have not been previously reported on a campaign statement.